Cghlewis/data-mgmt-ed-research-book/_book/08-data-tracking.md

 1. Securing data de-identification
     - Assigning unique study identifiers that are only linked to a participant's true identity within this one database is necessary for maintaining participant confidentiality.
 This database is stored in a [restricted secure location](#trackingstorage), separate from where de-identified study datasets are stored, and is typically destroyed at a period of time after a project's completion,
 2. Project coordination and record keeping
-    - Checking and tracking data daily, allows your team to easily report the status of data collection activities (ex: as of today we have completed 124 out of 150 assessments)
+    - Checking and tracking activities on a daily basis allows your team to easily report the status of data collection activities (ex: as of today we have completed 124 out of 150 assessments)
-    - Checking and tracking data daily, reduces the likelihood of missing data
+    - Checking and tracking daily, compared to checking and tracking after data collection is complete, reduces the likelihood of missing data
     - Thorough tracking allows you to explain missing data in reports and publications (ex: Teacher 1234 went on maternity leave)
 3. Consort diagram creation
     - This database aids in the creation of documentation including the flow of participants in your [consort diagram](#supplement)